deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Dependencies

+`USDe` is only slightly overcollateralized and relies on various strategies to maintain stability.
+The strategies rely on various counterparties to function correctly.
+If any of the counterparties fail, the solvency of the protocol is at risk.
+Ethena has a reserve fund to provide a buffer in case of negative performance of the diversified yield strategy.
+Additionally, Ethena employs diversification within each strategy by relying on various counterparties (various CEXs, different Custodians, diverse centralized Stablecoins, LSTs), as well as diversify in different strategies (short futures, staking yield, long spot).

 ## CEXs

-The Ethena USDe Stablecoin protocol relies on centralized exchanges (CEXs) for maintaining short perpetual positions to create a delta neutral strategy.
+The Ethena `USDe` Stablecoin protocol relies on centralized exchanges (CEXs) for maintaining short perpetual positions to create a delta neutral strategy.

-The CEXs that are used by Ethena USDe protocol include Binance, OKX, Deribit and Bybit.
+The CEXs that are used by Ethena `USDe` protocol include Binance, OKX, Deribit and Bybit.
 By splitting the strategy into multiple CEXs, Ethena can reduce the risk of a single exchange failure.

 ## Custodians (Off-Exchange Settlement)